Structured Content at HDIR

 The Directorate uses taxonomies to disambiguate critical data, with metadata fields common to most content types that can be populated with standardized codes.
 All of this contributes to ensuring quality assurance, establishing responsibility, and providing a robust data quality model.

-While it is essential to plan, develop, and maintain a thorough and long-term structured content model, digital teams also need an equally thoughtful editorial process to create, maintain, and reuse the actual content.
+It is essential to plan, develop, and maintain a thorough and long-term structured content model.
+But digital teams need an equally thoughtful editorial process to create, maintain, and reuse the actual content.

 In the world of healthcare, providers and organizers are 100% dependent on the accuracy of the clinical data.
 Because of this, there are long processes of clinical quality assurance in order to reach solid recommendations in guidelines.
 This process can in fact take years!